Reopening Ontario – Fall 2021

 For more information about Chatham-Kent Lambton Administrative School Services “CLASS” School Bussing plans visit their website.

-To support successful case and contact management, schools will ensure records of classes, transported students, and visitors to the school are maintained and readily available to the Public Health authority for contact tracing purposes.
+To support successful case and contact management, schools will ensure records of classes, transported students, and visitors to the school are readily available for contact tracing purposes.
 If you or your child has had close contact with a person who tested positive for COVID-19, you will be contacted by Lambton Public Health either by phone or letter and provided with follow-up information.
 If you have not been contacted, you have not been in close contact with the confirmed case.

 In these uncertain times, an important way to care for others is to care for ourselves.
 If you are feeling worried or uncomfortable about sending your children back to school, you’re not alone, that is to be expected.
 Be sure to deal with your emotions in healthy ways by staying physically active, eating and sleep well, and talking openly with loved ones.
 If you are feeling so overwhelmed that it is impacting your day to day functioning, you may want to reach out to a mental health professional.